 Note: SEO counts on these niche sites, although most of them don’t have the more sophisticated SEO mechanisms that LinkedIn does.
 So it’s important to optimize your resume for keywords before creating online profiles.

 Between the first and second installments, you should have a better handle on how to fill your pipeline and find more opportunities in ways that are proactive.
-In Part 3, we’ll cover external recruiters and the role they can play, as well as how to find and connect with them.
+In Part 3 - Why & How to Leverage Recruiters in Your Job Search, we’ll cover external recruiters and the role they can play, as well as how to find and connect with them.

 Recommended Reading and References

 - 8 ways to increase your ranking on LinkedIn